 The material availability status indicates whether the ingredient is available for THIS particular Manufacturing Order.
 It takes into account the order of priority of Manufacturing Orders (set in "Schedule" view).
 This means that even when you have some quantity "In stock" for the required ingredient, the Material Availability for this particular MO might still show "Not available" if another higher priority MO has already reserved the same ingredient.
 Changing the order of priority of Manufacturing Orders could also change the Material Availability for Manufacturing Orders.
 There are no permanent links between any Manufacturing Orders and Purchase Orders.

 The table at the bottom of a Manufacturing Order shows Production Operations you need to complete to produce the product.
 The operations, resource, time, and costs are taken from the Production Operations (can be set and edited on the product card).
 You can edit the Resource on the Manufacturing Order if needed.
-You cannot edit operation name, time or costs of the MO.

 Note: If you change Production Operations for a product on the product card, the changes do not apply automatically to existing Manufacturing Orders.
 You will see a notification at the bottom of the screen on the Manufacturing Order if the Production Operations for the product have been changed and can choose to refresh the operations for the MO.